lexbor/docs/source/examples/unicode/normalization_form.md

 This article explains the example code found in the file [lexbor/unicode/normalization_form.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/unicode/normalization_form.c).
-The program demonstrates how to perform Unicode normalization using the Lexbor library, specifically focusing on four normalization forms: NFC, NFD, NFKC, and NFKD.
+The program demonstrates how to perform Unicode normalization using the `lexbor` library, specifically focusing on four normalization forms: NFC, NFD, NFKC, and NFKD.